theroughcoder/Ecommerce-App/README.md

 ## Overview

 It is an e-commerce project that shows the glimpse of amazon.
 This project has used redux for storing the variable globally.
+The user can enjoy certain features like exploring new products, and also editing and deleting them.

 ## Features